jordandeklerk/pyloo/README.md

 )
 ```

-### Moment Matching Example
+### Moment Matching

-When PSIS-LOO approximation fails, moment matching can improve the reliability of LOO-CV estimates without the computational cost of refitting the model.
+When PSIS-LOO approximation fails, moment matching with `loo_moment_match` can improve the reliability of LOO-CV estimates without the computational cost of refitting the model.
 Moment matching transforms posterior draws to better approximate leave-one-out posteriors:

 ```python
 import pyloo as pl